An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Experimental Results of LLMs

-We also assess whether the ranking of topical relevance has been improved within \modelname.
-In terms of topical relevance, the utility ranking results produced by \modelname-A$_r$ and the relevance ranking results yielded from \modelname-AR$_s$.
-From Table \ref{tab:ranking_msitral}, we can observe that: \begin{enumerate*}[label=(\roman*)] \item Our \modelname with single iteration significantly improves the ranking of topical relevance performance compared to the RankGPT.
-For instance, relevance ranking outperforms RankGPT in NDCG@5 by 2.1\% on the TREC dataset and 27.7\% on the WebAP dataset using the Mistral.
-The performance improvement may stem from the interaction between tasks. \item After iterations, relevance ranking, and utility ranking performances have been improved on both datasets and all LLMs.
-The topical relevance ranking benefits from our dynamic iterative framework, confirming Schutz's theory of dynamic iterative interaction. \item Experiments show that utility ranking generally outperforms relevance ranking, which confirms the effectiveness of utility in the ranking of topical relevance.
+We also assess whether the ranking performance has been improved within \modelname on retrieval datasets (Table \ref{tab:ranking_msitral}) and utility judgments benchmark (Table \ref{tab:gti-ranking}).
+In terms of ranking performance, we consider two rankings: relevance ranking (\modelname-AR$_s$) and utility ranking (\modelname-A$_r$).
+We can observe that: \begin{enumerate*}[label=(\roman*)] \item Our \modelname with a single iteration significantly improves the ranking of topical relevance performance compared to the RankGPT.
+For instance, relevance ranking outperforms RankGPT in NDCG@5 by 2.1\% on the TREC dataset.
+The performance improvement may stem from the interaction between tasks. \item After iterations, relevance and utility ranking performance have been improved on all datasets and all LLMs.
+The ranking benefits from our dynamic iterative framework, confirming Schutz's theory of dynamic iterative interaction. \item From Tables \ref{tab:ranking_msitral}\&\ref{tab:gti-ranking}, we can find that \modelname-AR$_s$ is generally better than \modelname-A$_r$ when $m=1$.
+However, when $m=3$, it may have the opposite performance.
+The possible reason is that when $m$ is small, the answer is not very good, and utility is more dependent on the answer than on relevance.
+As iterations proceed, we observe improved answer quality and utility performance.
+In contrast, relevance does not show as marked an improvement. \end{enumerate*}